 The human need for a pedestal is to look up to something that is desired, and ultimately, to be achieved.
 That particular social contract breaks when the chosen begin to look down at the rabble in complete disdain.
 If in doubt, read up on the French Revolution.
 And have some cake.
 The tyranny of being special purely for being wonderfully presentational.
 Suddenly, who makes that (free) speech begins to count again.

-Inevitably, it took a grassroots revolution to demand a change in a culturally entrenched way of dealing with something that would always make us feel exposed and grasping for shelter, as it diminishes our softest, and therefore most vulnerable space.
-Our intimate realms.
+It took a grassroots revolution to demand a change in an entrenched way of dealing with sexual harassment and assault, especially on women, something that would always make victims feel exposed and grasping for shelter, as it diminishes their softest, and therefore most vulnerable space.
+Their intimate realms.
 The only way forward was to rebel furiously, collectively.
 Thus #MeToo was born.
-With all its inconsistencies and contradictions.
-And what a curious gestation place it had, the very epicenter of bullish conservatism – FOX News.
+With all its contradictions.
+And what a curious gestation place it had, the very epicenter of bullish conservatism – Fox News.

 The exposure of the personal in public, when love becomes war, always carries within it a fundamental indecency, the prosaic dissecting the poetic.
 And the prosaic usually wins, as nobody outside a couple can really accurately assess the intimate space between them, least of all people hired to separate them, with benefits.
 But Baumbach, through Johansson and Driver, achieved the almost impossible.
 An intimate public display of regret that actually works both ways.

 The fundamental premise of faith as a fortress of dogma to defend vs. a vast river emerging from one source, but open to all that need its waters, has been the key demarcation line in the two millennia of Christianity.
 Deferential, yet honest & investigative is a tough line to keep.
 But this is intelligent filmmaking, with two powerhouse performances, telling a difficult, highly sensitive tale in a low-key, old-fashioned way, through the prism of two excellent minds, in opposition, yet still talking.